ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-25. Describe how to analytically find the MLE of a likelihood function?
+Q. Describe how to analytically find the MLE of a likelihood function?

 <details><summary><b>Answer</b></summary>